Beltré, Helton, Mauer and Leyland inducted into the Baseball Hall of Fame - KESQ

 “Just standing back there waiting to go up onto the stage, the guys were so kind, but they all came by and offered me advice,” Helton said.
 “For me, that was the beginning of feeling that I belong.
 But we have a players-only dinner tonight and I’ll probably feel like I belong after that.”

 Jim Leyland was elected by the Contemporary Baseball Era Committee.
-He managed for 22 seasons, won three Manager of the Year awards, the 1997 World Series, had a 1,769-1,728 career record as a manager and was the manager of the U.S. Olympic team in 2017 when the Americans won their only World Baseball Classic.
+He managed for 22 seasons, won three Manager of the Year awards, the 1997 World Series, had a 1,769-1,728 career record as a manager and was the manager of the U.S. team in 2017 when the Americans won their only World Baseball Classic crown.

 Leyland made sure to acknowledge the importance of the fans to the game of baseball.